 Raghavan, V. 1999.
-Developmental Biology of Flowering Plants, SpringerVerlag,New York.
+Developmental Biology of Flowering Plants, SpringerVerlag, New York.

 Steeve, T.A. and Sussex, I.M.
 Patterns in Plant Development (2 nd Ed.), Cambridge University Press, Cambridge.

 M. Sc.
-Botany (Semester-II) Paper Code: 16BOT22D1 Title of Paper: Plant Biotechnology-II
+Botany (Semester-II) Paper Code: 16BOT22DA1

+Title of Paper: Plant Biotechnology-II

-2. Question No.1 will be compulsory.
+- 1. Nine questions will be set in all. - 2.
+Question No.1 will be compulsory.
 It will be objective type covering the entire syllabus.
 The remaining eight questions will be set with two questions from each unit.
 The candidate will be required to attempt Question 1 and four more selecting one from each section.